hesselberthlab/5OH/README.md

 5OH
 ===

-Analysis for 5´-hydroxyl RNA cloning
+Analysis for 5´-hydroxyl RNA cloning.

+Manuscript accepted for publication in Nucleic Acids Reserach.